This page is intended for McGill Science undergraduates who are interested in participating in the 2018 Undergraduate Research Conference (URC).

 Even if you are not presenting, everyone is invited to attend the conference and keynote lecture.
-Please refer friends and family to the main / public page for the 2013 URC.
+Friends, family, lab mates, professors, other students: Please refer to the main / public page for the 2018 URC.

-- After lecture - reception (Arts Building, Lobby)
+- 6:15pm — Approximate start of networking reception (Arts Building, Lobby)

-- Be (or have been) involved in a research project under the supervision of a McGill faculty member, or at an external institution approved by one of the units listed in #5, at any time during the 16-month period of May 2012-August 2013; and
+- Be (or have been) involved in a research project under the supervision of a McGill faculty member, or at an external institution approved by one of the units listed in #5, at any time during the 16-month period of May 2017—August 2018; and

 - Obtain the consent of their research supervisor(s) to present a research poster based on the research undertaken under his/her/their supervision; and